 Save Your servant who trusts in You!

 a.
 Preserve my life: David’s problem was desperate; he felt that without God’s help he could perish.
-Considering the many people set against him (Psalm 86:14), he had reason to be this concerned.
+Considering the many people set against him (as seen in verse 14), he had reason to be this concerned.

 b.
 For I am holy: This wasn’t a claim to absolute holiness.
 David knew he was a sinner; that he had and would sin.
 Yet he also knew that as a man among other men – and especially next to those who were against him – he was a holy man.

 i.
-In all this we see how intelligent and thought-out David’s prayer was.
+In all this we see how intelligent and well-thought-out David’s prayer was.
 When he came to the throne of God, he came with careful thought.